chriscanipe/ai2html/README.md

 6. When that's all set, run the script by choosing: `File > Scripts > ai2html_como_v1` in Illustrator.
 Then, go to the folder containing your Illustrator file.
 Inside will be a folder called `2019-01-21-traffic-accidents` (or whatever your slug name is).

 7. Open the html file (ex: `2019-01-21-traffic-accidents.html`) in your browser to preview your output.

+#### Sample project
+Check out the `Sample Project` directory to see a working Illustrator example and output directory.